saintjr2004/Ikemen-GO-ColorEdit/README.md

 ## Disclaimers

-Due to the rapid updating of IKEMEN nightly, this may break in future builds.
-Let me know if this happens.
+Due to the very experimental nature of this module it may break with future nightly builds more than other modules.
+Let me know immediately if new nightly versions break the module so I can fix it.
+Below is the oldest nightly version that supports the module.
+If you have an older one, please update your IKEMEN build.
-Also due to the very recent nature of the nightly build, some of your lua modules will break.
-Just a heads up.

 `IKEMEN NIGHTLY VERSION: 03/08/26`